minio/docs/source/includes/container/common-deploy.rst

 This procedure assumes you have a working `Podman <https://podman.io/getting-started/installation.html>`_ installation configured to run in "Rootfull" mode.

 "Rootless" modes may not provide sufficient permissions to run KES with the necessary security settings.
-See the relevant "rootless" documentation for :podman-git:`Podman <blob/main/docs/tutorials/rootless_tutorial.md>` for more information.
+See the relevant :podman-git:`"rootless" documentation <blob/main/docs/tutorials/rootless_tutorial.md>` for more information.

 .. end-common-prereq-container-management-interface